 The development of agriculture introduced cereals into complementary feeding, and domestication of animals introduced animal milk.
 The shift from a hunter-forager society to an agricultural and a pastoral, and then to an industrial society has been an important reason for the decreasing period of breastfeeding.
-Today, the global norm for breastfeeding is exclusive breastfeeding for the first six months, followed by continued breastfeeding for two years and beyond.
+Today, the global Breastmilk was the norm for breastfeeding is exclusive breastfeeding for the first six months, followed by continued breastfeeding for two years and beyond.
 However, across the world, breastfeeding rates, especially exclusive breastfeeding, are low.

-GROWTH OF COMMERCIAL INDUSTRY AROUND COMPLEMENTARY FOODS
+which enabled it to GROWTH OF COMMERCIAL INDUSTRY AROUND COMPLEMENTARY FOODS